West Coast Express: Future plans

 The company committed to maintaining the 2011 service levels to 2014.
 TransLink has been criticized for the low ridership of the West Coast Express and supports its expansion.

 A 20-year service agreement between TransLink and the Canadian Pacific Railroad to operate the West Coast Express expired in 2015.
 Negotiations for renewal were initiated within the time period covered by this Base Plan.
 A fuller understanding of the future interaction of the service with the Evergreen Line is required, as well as an understanding of the overall market for long distance travel in the corridor.
 Accordingly, TransLink initiated the development of a West Coast Express Strategy in 2011 to consult with stakeholders and examine the issues.
 Completion of the strategy is expected in 2012, with subsequent implementation work expected to identify appropriate future service and infrastructure requirements.

 A proposal in the 2009 10-Year Plan for a new station in Albion did not appear in the 2012 ten-year plan.
 Plans for a new station in northern Burnaby to service Simon Fraser University have been indefinitely postponed.

+In 2021, the federal and provincial governments announced an upgrade program to extend the life of six of the seven locomotives used for the West Coast Express, with additional upgrades to improve efficiency and allow the future operation of longer trains.
+The upgrades are expected to be completed by 2026.